sandeepNpl/frontend-assignment/README.md

 - Submission Deadline: Task Submission: 2023/07/22 11:30 AM

 Check out the discussion section of this repo to ask any related queries or doubts.
-Note: The assignment is intended to help you grasp basic concepts.
+Note: The assignment is intentionally challenging so do your best ;) .
 Don't hesitate to ask for any clarifications in the discussion section of this repo.
 Good luck with your assignment!